kwaldenphd/world-wide-web/README.md

 # Lab Questions

+[Link to lab notebook template](https://docs.google.com/document/d/1r92sHMZ5Ok137qbfPkK1Z9-zedyIeaXn6z1hniHCnOc/copy) (ND users, Google Doc).

 All of the required questions are listed here.
 Be sure to answer each question completely, including an explanation of how you arrived at your answer.
-Also submit the HTML files and relevant CSS as a `.zip` folder on Sakai.
+Also submit the HTML files and relevant CSS as a `.zip` folder on Canvas.

 Q1: Describe what you're seeing in the Repl.it IDE.
 What looks familiar?
 What is unfamiliar?